 For many years now, company executives including Abhay Parasnis, the chief technology officer of Adobe, have been talking about AI assistants that not only assist people in completing tasks but also help creatives with insufficient knowledge of using sophisticated software in completing activities professionally.

 Autodesk has also demonstrated similar ambitions, especially for the company’s assistant dubbed Ava.

 Adobe is an American based global computer software entity that operates from its headquarters in San Jose, California.

-Historically, the company has focused on the development of creativity and multimedia software tools, but has been making effort to venture into the digital marketing software space.
+Historically, the company has focused on the development of creativity and multimedia software tools but has been making an effort to venture into the digital marketing software space.